coolguyandstuffyeah/3Hax/README.md

 # Credits

-If you dont credit me and use something unique I have on my script hub, **I will make not open source**.
+If you dont credit me and use something unique I have on my script hub, **I will make it not open source**.